Charlie Page is a successful internet marketer who has been making a full-time living online for the last sixteen years.

 You need to know what your results are.

 But tracking doesn't have to be high-level rocket science math.
 It can simply be some percentages of people who really click your link versus those that don't, how many people stay on your site longer, how many people bounce from your site, which means they come and they immediately leave, just some basic simple numbers you need to follow.

 Number seven.
 And you need traffic.

-Again, with traffic there's really three types and if you think about them that way, then you can begin thinking about how to get them.
+Again, with traffic, there are really three types and if you think about them that way, then you can begin thinking about how to get them.

 So, that's our seven tools.
 When you've got these seven tools, you've got all you need.

-This should help you concentrate on what you actually need rather than being a marketing tools junky and wasting lots of money on unnecessary purchases.
+This should help you concentrate on what you actually need rather than being a marketing tool junky and wasting lots of money on unnecessary purchases.